-With the PL, PQ and EL modules the stock control options include the control of fittings (hardware) items in the Part library and Edging material in the Edging library (solid edging and laminate sheets).
+With the PQ module the stock control options include the control of fittings (hardware) items in the Part library and Edging material in the Edging library (solid edging and laminate sheets).

-8. Products & Quotes (PQ)
+7. Products & Quotes (PQ)

 The Products & Quotes module is for accurate quotations and processing orders quickly and easily.
-It is most useful where the cutting requirements arise in producing assembled products; kitchens units, bedroom units, housings, furniture ...
+It is most useful where the cutting requirements arise in producing assembled products, kitchens units, bedroom units, housings, furniture ...